evmts/tevm-monorepo/packages/actions-types/docs/type-aliases/EthGetBlockTransactionCountByNumberParams.md

 > **EthGetBlockTransactionCountByNumberParams**: `object`

-JSON-RPC request for `eth_getBlockTransactionCountByNumber` procedure
+Based on the JSON-RPC request for `eth_getBlockTransactionCountByNumber` procedure

 ## Type declaration